shafeeshafee/blue-sun-financial/README.md

    - Selected Python 3.7 for the Python platform and selected the necessary instance specifications for this environment.

 3. **Deploy Application**:
    - Created a zip archive of the project.
-Ran into an error with this, see #errors below.
+Ran into an error with this, see [Troubleshooting](https://github.com/shafeeshafee/blue-sun-financial?tab=readme-ov-file#troubleshooting) below.
    - Uploaded it to Elastic Beanstalk.

 ## Troubleshooting